nevtay/node-angular-assignment/README.md

 # View Reports

 #### There will always be one report by default.
-This is for convenience only (no need for user to create a new report just to see one)
+This is purely for this project so that there's no need for user to create a new report just to see one

 1. Click on **View Reports** in the navbar
 2. Click on **Read More** to read the main content of each report